 - a course in statistics

-Students who have not met one or more of the prerequisites above may be admitted provisionally or on probation for a limited time.
+Students who have not met one or more of the prerequisites above may be admitted on a provisional basis.

 Applications for admission must include: